ga-dc/wdi5/w10/readme.md

 * Explain why a router is needed for a front-end application
 * Diagram the router's place in the Backbone stack
 * List the responsibilities of the Backbone router
-* Define routes, define routing functions, and initialize a router
+* Define routes, define actions, and initialize a router
-* Explain what a typical routing function does
+* Explain what a typical action does
 * Explain the difference between static and dynamic routes
-* Give examples of using `:params` in routes and route functions
+* Give examples of using `:params` in routes and actions
 * Recall the order in which routes are matched

 ## Back-End JS